Ex-Eastender star is coming to Brackley to open the new shop Pink Moon

-Ex-Eastenders star is coming to Brackley to open the new shop Pink Moon
+Ex-Eastenders star is coming to Brackley to open the new shop My Pink Moon

 Hayley said: “We are all so busy with life, the pressures of social media and what is expected of us that we can lose our way, and my services are to help you tap into your real feelings, which can really help if you find you are stuck in a situation, or feel lost.